BIRA: A Spherical Bistatic Radar Reflectivity Measurement System: Measurement Examples

-\autoref{fig:uDopplerP1pic} and \autoref{fig:uDopplerP2pic} show the dummy in two phases of a step.
-The corresponding frames of the continuously generated range Doppler plots are presented in \autoref{fig:uDopplerP1ddp} and \autoref{fig:uDopplerP2ddp}.
-Due to the moving gantries, the \gls{los} is evident in both range Doppler plots.
-First, in \autoref{fig:uDopplerP1pic}, one leg and arm are seen swinging back, while the other arm was moving forward.
-All three limbs can clearly be identified as distinct peaks in range and Doppler in \autoref{fig:uDopplerP1ddp}.
-An instant later, cf. \autoref{fig:uDopplerP2pic}, the other foot performed a kick-like forward motion.
-While the other limbs are still slightly visible, the kicking leg dominates the lower half of the range Doppler plot in \autoref{fig:uDopplerP2ddp}.
+\autoref{fig:uDopplerMeasExample}a and \autoref{fig:uDopplerMeasExample}c show the dummy in two phases of a step.
+The corresponding frames of the continuously generated ranger-Doppler plots are presented in \autoref{fig:uDopplerMeasExample}b and \autoref{fig:uDopplerMeasExample}d.
+Due to the moving gantries, the \gls{los} is evident in both ranger-Doppler plots.
+First, in \autoref{fig:uDopplerMeasExample}a, one leg and arm are seen swinging back, while the other arm was moving forward.
+All three limbs can clearly be identified as distinct peaks in range and Doppler in \autoref{fig:uDopplerMeasExample}b.
+An instant later, cf. \autoref{fig:uDopplerMeasExample}c, the other foot performed a kick-like forward motion.
+While the other limbs are still slightly visible, the kicking leg dominates the lower half of the ranger-Doppler plot in \autoref{fig:uDopplerMeasExample}d.
 Compared to the first phase, the higher speed of this inner movement can easily be noticed.
 Considering one cycle of the movement, the peaks of all limbs move around the center on elliptical curve sectors.
-This leads to the actual time-dependent micro-Doppler signature of the target which changes between different bistatic configurations.
+This leads to the time-dependent micro-Doppler signature of the target that changes between bistatic configurations.

 The 2\,GHz instantaneous measurement bandwidth of our \gls{sdr} measurement system enables a high range resolution of 15\,cm.
 Comparable bandwidths and therefore resolutions are to be expected with \gls{isac} and 6G, enabling simultaneously resolving inner target motion in both range- and Doppler-domain.
 The present example illustrates this by individually resolving the limbs of the pedestrian dummy.
 Similarly, other target objects are identifiable via their unique micro-Doppler signature, e.g., \gls{uas}~\cite{costa24_arxiv_uav_rcs_udoppler, costa24_radarconf_uav_udoppler_model, costa25_arxiv_vtol, costa25_arxiv_model}.